History of cricket to 1725: Geographical spread and transport issues

-The growth of cricket in England and overseas
+The spread of cricket overseas

+A 1793 American depiction of "wicket" being played in front of Dartmouth College.
+Wicket likely came to North America in the late 17th century.

-The earliest known mention of cricket being played outside England is dated Saturday, 6 May 1676.
+While Britain's poor roads inhibited the expansion of cricket at home, the country's seafaring and trading concerns ensured its spread overseas.
+The earliest known mention of cricket being played outside England is dated Saturday, 6 May 1676 Old Style (16 May 1676 New Style).
 A diarist called Henry Tonge, who was part of a British mission at Aleppo in the Ottoman Empire, recorded that "at least forty of the English" left the city for recreational purposes and, having found a nice place to pitch a tent for dinner, they "had several pastimes and sports" including "krickett".
 At six they "returned home in good order".

-A 1793 American depiction of "wicket" being played in front of Dartmouth College.
-Wicket likely came to North America in the late 17th century.

 The first definite references to cricket in India and North America date from the early 18th century.
-It so happens that these precede the earliest-known mentions of the sport in any of Ireland, Scotland or Wales occurring much later in the century.

 In 1709, cricket was played by William Byrd of Westover on his James River estates in the Colony of Virginia.
 This is the earliest reference to cricket being played in the New World.

 In 1721, British sailors of the East India Company were reported to be playing cricket at Cambay, near Baroda, and this is the earliest reference to cricket being played in the Indian sub-continent.
 One of the players wrote: "When my boat was lying for a fortnight in one of the channels, though the country was inhabited by the Culeys, we every day diverted ourselves with playing Cricket and to other Exercises, which they would come and be spectators of".

-While Britain's seafaring and trading concerns ensured the spread of cricket overseas, at home it relied heavily on ease of transport and communications, most of these being waterborne as long journeys tended to be undertaken using coastal or river vessels.
-Road transport was slowly improving and, in 1707, Parliament established the first turnpike trusts that placed a length of road under the control of trustees drawn from local landowners and traders.
-The turnpike trusts borrowed capital for road maintenance against the security of tolls.
-This arrangement became the common method of road maintenance for the next 140 years until the railway network became widespread.

-The earliest match designated inter-county was in 1709 and the traditional county soon became the key unit of organisation.
-By 1725, however, only eight counties (plus London) had been mentioned as having a cricket connection in surviving records.
-In three cases, the connection was educational.
-The rest were among, and were not all of, the Home Counties.
-The following list summarises the known spread of cricket in England to 1725: